 The Roosevelt Institute ran its own data, examining the behavior of lawmakers who initially voted in favor of the Dodd-Frank financial reform bill and then took later votes to weaken the bill’s provisions, and found that “for every $100,000 that Democratic representatives received from finance, the odds they would break with their party’s majority support for the Dodd-Frank legislation increased by 13.9 percent.”

-Sometimes, it doesn’t require any academic rigor at all to see how money influences policy.
+Sometimes, it doesn’t require any academic rigor to see how money influences policy.
 Rep. Chris Collins (R-NY) said before the Republican tax bill passed in 2017 that his donors had told him to pass the bill, legislation that would hit his home state harder than most, “or don’t ever call me again.”

-The pressure on Democratic campaigns: ideals versus practical needs
+The pressure on Democratic campaigns: Ideals versus practical needs

 Ever since Citizens United allowed corporations and rich donors to write blank checks to support their chosen political activities and candidates, Democrats have sworn that they will do whatever they can to put a check on money buying access in politics.
-The pledges the 2020 candidates have made demonstrate commitment to that goal.
+The pledges the 2020 candidates made demonstrate commitment to that goal.

 But Democrats often find these promises hard to keep.
 In prior elections, presidential and otherwise, Democrats accepted Super PAC support while decrying its influence.
 They defended that compromise by arguing Republicans had no such qualms about allowing big donors to boost their campaigns.
 Indeed, defeating President Donald Trump remains at the top of Democrats’ agendas — and they may care a lot less about how such a campaign is funded.
 They don’t want to fall behind in an arms race; Trump has already raised more than $150 million for his 2020 reelection campaign.